gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 ![](../../images/n_gosh_web_account_3_2_8_google_done.jpg)

 You can synchronize your GitHub repositories with GOSH, which allows you to work with both platforms side by side.
-To do this you can use [GOSH GitHub Sync](../sync.md).
+To do this, you can use [GOSH GitHub Sync](../sync.md).

 ### __with Linkedln__